Capital Region NY Real Estate Market Report — Spring 2026

 Schenectady County: Revitalization Driving Appreciation

-Schenectady County is Spring 2026's most interesting story.
+Schenectady County is mid-2026's most interesting story.
 Downtown revitalization, the Stockade's continued appeal, and spillover from Albany and Saratoga buyers are pushing city prices up meaningfully.
 Niskayuna remains the county's premium suburb at $310K–$420K medians.
 Rotterdam and Scotia-Glenville continue to offer value for buyers who've been priced out of Saratoga County.

 Rensselaer County: Affordability Advantage